 Developing positive personality traits—such as being optimistic and finding the silver lining in situations—can benefit our health and wellbeing.
 Studies have linked stress and pessimism with depression, anxiety, sleep disorders, as well as high blood pressure and heart disease.
-If you tend to lean toward the negative, or if the stress of 2020 has brought out the pessimist in you, fear not, practicing positive thinking is easier than you think.
+If you tend to lean toward the negative, or if the stress of the new year has brought out the pessimist in you, fear not, practicing positive thinking is easier than you think.

 Studies show that positive thinking associated with optimism requires more focus on the mind over matter.
 For some people, it comes naturally, and for others it requires effort and discipline.
 If you are looking for the variety of health benefits associated with positive thinking, a great way to start is by setting aside 10-15 minutes for meditation or even deep breathing exercises.
 This helps to quiet the mind and detach from whatever is causing stress or worry.
 Even the practice of taking three deep breaths in stressful situations sends a message to our brain to calm down.

 Another helpful practice is self-reflection which can easily be practiced by talking to yourself; either aloud or to yourself in your thoughts.
 We all have a stream of unspoken thoughts that run through our heads every day.
 Some of our “self-talk” comes from logic and reason.
 Other self-talk comes from misconceptions due to our assumptions or lack of information.
 When our automatic thoughts are mostly negative, we will naturally see the negative in most situations.
 When we start thinking positively, we can discover silver linings and create more joy in our life.
 Therefore, becoming more optimistic starts with positive thoughts, words, and actions.